speakspeak/cuZK/README.md

 This library is an efficient GPU implemetation of zkSNARK.
 It contains source code of the paper **cuZK: Accelerating Zero-Knowledge Proof with A Faster Parallel Multi-Scalar Multiplication Algorithm on GPUs** published at TCHES 2023.

+> Note: The contributions of this fork are:
+> * improved reproducibility and scalability: using Docker for building, reduced memory footprint, tested various GPUs
-> Note: This fork improves reproducibility and scalability, as well as advanaced profiling including energy consumption.
+> * added advanced profiling including energy consumption

 ## License